home-assistant/home-assistant.io/source/_components/sensor.thermoworks_smoke.markdown

 ## {% linkable_title Examples %}

-In this section you find some real life examples of how to use this sensor.
+This section includes some examples of how to use this sensor.

 ### {% linkable_title Only Probe 1 %}

 This will show only Probe 1 with min and max data.

 {% raw %}